 A neutron star is compact and so dense that a spoon full of sample material from the star would weigh well over a billion tons.
 Its density is highly variable that increases with the depth.
 Near the core, a neutron star becomes denser than an atomic nucleus.

-Furthermore, their magnetic field is about 1 quadrillion times and the gravitational field is about 200 billion times stronger than the Earth’s.
-However, the reason behind their powerful magnetic field is still a mystery.
+Furthermore, their magnetic field is about one quadrillion times, and the gravitational field is about 200 billion times stronger than the Earth’s.
+However, the reason behind their powerful magnetic field remains a mystery.

 8. The Closest Neutron Star

-Back in 2007, a group of researchers discovered a peculiar X-ray source in the constellation of Ursa Minor about 250-1000 light years away, which they later identified as a neutron star.
-It is quite possible that it could be the closest neutron star to Earth.
+Back in 2007, a group of researchers discovered a peculiar X-ray source in the constellation of Ursa Minor about 250-1000 light-years away, which they later identified as a neutron star.
+It could, possibly, be the closest neutron star to Earth.

-Officially designated as 1RXS J141256.0+792204, the neutron star is nicknamed Calvera after the antagonist of the popular 1960s movie “The Magnificent Seven”.
-Unlike most of the observable stars, Calvera belongs to a rare group of isolated neutron stars that does not have any supernova remnant and a companion star.
+Officially designated as 1RXS J141256.0+792204, the neutron star is nicknamed Calvera after the antagonist of the popular 1960s movie “The Magnificent Seven.”
+Unlike most of the observable stars, Calvera belongs to a rare group of isolated neutron stars that do not have any supernova remnant and a companion star.

 7. There are About Two Thousand Known Pulsars in the Milky Way

-According to an estimation based on the number of supernova explosions, there should be about 100 million to one billion neutron star present in our Milky Way galaxy.
-However, astronomers have discovered only less than two thousand pulsars (most common type of neutron star) till date.
+According to an estimation based on the number of supernova explosions, there should be at least 100 million neutron stars present in our Milky Way galaxy.
+However, astronomers have discovered only less than two thousand pulsars (a most common type of neutron star) to date.

 Newly born neutron stars can achieve an extremely high rotation rate due to the conservation of angular momentum.
-The fastest rotating neutron star ever recorded till date is PSR J1748-2446ad and it’s located in the constellation Sagittarius about 18,000 light years away from the Earth.
+The fastest rotating neutron star recorded to date is PSR J1748-2446ad, located in constellation Sagittarius, about 18,000 light-years away from the Earth.

-The distant pulsar is rotating at a furious rate of 716 times per seconds or 43,000 rotations per minute.
-Studies have confirmed that the star has a mass slightly less than two solar masses and a radius of less than 16 km.
+The distant pulsar is rotating at a furious rate of 716 times per second or 43,000 rotations per minute.
+Studies have confirmed that the star has a mass slightly less than two solar masses and a radius of fewer than 16 km.

 5. Their Rotational Speed can Increase Further

 In some cases, a neutron star in a binary system can start absorbing accreted matter or plasma from its companion star.
-This process can significantly increase the rotation speed of the neutron star and can also change its shape to oblate spheroid.
-These changes are mainly caused by the interaction between the star’s magnetosphere and the plasma.
+This process can significantly increase the rotation speed of the neutron star and can also change its shape to an oblate spheroid.
+These changes are triggered by the interaction between the star’s magnetosphere and the plasma.

-While this phenomena was first observed in few X-ray pulsars such as Centaurus X-3 and Hercules X-1, it is now observed in other similar pulsars.
+While this phenomenon was first observed in few X-ray pulsars such as Centaurus X-3 and Hercules X-1, it is now being observed in other similar pulsars.
 On a different note, a long term decrease in the pulse period of the Centaurus X-3 is also recorded.

 4. Neutron Stars can Sometimes Undergo a “Glitch”

-A glitch in astronomical terms denotes to a sudden increase in rotational speed of a pulsating neutron star.
-This sudden increase is believed to be caused by a phenomena known as starquake – a sudden change in a star’s crust, however it is not proven.
-A starquake causes star’s equatorial radius to shrink even more and since the angular momentum is conserved, its speed is increased.
+A glitch in astronomical terms denotes a sudden increase in the rotational speed of a pulsating neutron star.
+This sudden increase is believed to be caused by a phenomenon known as starquake – a sudden change in a star’s crust.
+However, it is not scientifically proven.
+A starquake causes star’s equatorial radius to shrink even more, and since the angular momentum is conserved, its speed is increased.

-However, a number of recent studies have indicated that the level of energy released during a starquake would not be sufficient enough to cause a glitch.
-Instead a new theory has been put forward in which these glitches can be explained with the help of disturbances in hypothetical superfluid core of a pulsar.
+A number of recent studies have indicated that the level of energy released during a starquake would not be sufficient enough to cause a glitch.
+Instead, a new theory has been put forward in which these glitches can be explained with the help of disturbances in hypothetical superfluid core of a pulsar.

 3. Can Exist in A Complex Binary System